 "And when they came to Nachon’s threshing floor, Uzzah put out his hand to the ark of God and took hold of it, for the oxen stumbled.
 Then the anger of the LORD was aroused against Uzzah, and God struck him there for his error, and he died there by the ark of God."
 2 Samuel 6:6-7

 This article seeks to establish and show the following

-- Father’s turning their hearts to the Word of God and to their children will bring about revival in the church.
-This is accomplished by training father’s to take up their God ordained responsibilities.
+Father’s turning their hearts to the Word of God and to their children will bring about a revival in the church.
+This is accomplished by training father’s to take up their God-ordained responsibilities.
 Father’s are to study the Scripture, apply it to their family and lead the household in family worship.

 Biblical patterns for all of life and worship

 The church must not only implement the whole Word of God to the whole man, but it must do so in the proper God-given context.
 That context is a familistic culture.
 The family or household reflects the image of God.
 God is a Trinity, three Persons in One.
 They share a community of essence and life, which we call covenant life because this shared life entails a personal-structural bond.
 The three Persons relate one to another personally by means of love and communication, and structurally by means of conformity to their own character (law), and by means of an order in which the Father begets the Son, and the Father and the Son send the Spirit.
 They are joined in being, but also joined in a covenant bond…Mankind, the image of God, reproduces this pattern at the created level in the family.